wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Access Wyoming Criminal Court Records in Person?

-Parties that are interested parties in obtaining criminal court records in person can visit the court where the case was heard.
-Criminal court records of the State of Wyoming can be obtained by making in-person queries to the office of the clerk of courts (Supreme, District or Circuit) in the courthouse where the case was filed/heard.
+Parties that are interested in obtaining criminal court records in person can visit the court where the case was heard.
+Criminal court records of the State of Wyoming can be obtained by making in-person queries to the office of the clerk of courts (Supreme, District, or Circuit) in the courthouse where the case was filed/heard.
 These in-person record requests may proceed thus:

 • Locate the Record Custodian